 Popular Computer Science Degree Jobs

 Game developers create games that fuel the ever-growing game industry.
 Whether it’s for mobile game apps or console gaming, there is a huge demand for qualified game programmers.
-This field is difficult, with knowledge of complex math a necessity.

 Information Security Analyst

 An information security analyst handles cybersecurity threats and computer viruses.
 They create ways to protect computer systems.

 Due to surges in cyberattacks, demand for these jobs has increased.
 The job growth is highly favorable with a 32% employment growth expected through 2028.

 Many people who hold this job have a related degree in CS.
 They earn specializations in cybersecurity and undergo training that earns them certifications in the field.

 With the right training and schooling, you can earn good wages and advance.
 Some experienced information security analysts bring home close to $160,000/year.
 But college grads with a couple years of experience can earn six figures.

 Is the degree worth the cost?
 With financial aid, students can graduate with little to no debt.
 Financial aid awards help you cut costs of tuition and other expenses.
 Most schools offer generous financial aid packages to qualifying students.